Page header image

 • A headshot of Liz Newell who is smiling at the camera

-An Interview with Alumna Elizabeth Newell
+A Q&A with alumna Elizabeth Newell

 Read our interview with Elizabeth Newell who graduated from Manchester School of Art (MSoA) in 2006 having completed the Design and Art Direction course.